-Andrew: We’re a commercial sound design company.
+Andrew: We’re a commercial sound company.
 We specialise in all aspects of post audio, mostly for commercial projects but also for documentaries and films.

-Stephen: I’m a product designer for software and apps at IBM, and I spend most of my time working with a team to create productive user interfaces for screens.
+Stephen: I’m a product designer for software and apps at IBM, and I spend most of my time working with a team to productive user interfaces for screens.
 Outside of that, I’m also obsessed with type and lettering, as well as brand identity.

 Can you tell us a bit about the idea behind this project?

-S: I’ve done a lot of lettering for small projects (T-shirts, posters, Social Media posts), but it was a personal goal to do something physically larger – I really admire sign painters and artists who are able to craft their messages at a massive scale.
-I’ve been a big fan of One Thousand Birds because of the concerts they host in their East Williamsburg studio, so I asked whether they might have a wall where we could do a mural.
+S: I’ve done a lot of lettering for small projects (T-shirts, posters, posts), but it was a personal goal to do something physically larger – I really admire sign painters and who are able to craft their messages at a massive scale.
+I’ve been a big fan of One Thousand Birds because of the concerts they host in their East Williamsburg studio, so I asked whether they might have a wall where we could a mural.
 Talking with some friends at the studio, the idea came up to use conductive paint markers to make the mural into an instrument.
 It seemed crazy at first, but it was too cool an idea to pass up.
-OTB had just made a “laser harp” out of a metal frame and motion-detecting lasers, so I realised that with the right mural design and materials, it might be possible to extend the idea onto a wall.
+OTB had just made a “laser harp” out of a metal frame and motion-detecting lasers, so I realised that with the right mural and materials, it might be possible to extend the idea onto a wall. projects,

 As you’ve experimented with conductive paint, what did you find most interesting and challenging about this material?

 S: We mixed our own from graphite and acrylic paint, so it was super goopy!
-It felt like painting with tar.
+It felt like with tar.
 However, this gave it a really cool, sandpaper-like texture, which was really unique and beautiful.
 It was somewhat tricky to get all of the paint surface to be conductive enough, but once Torin and Matt at OTB dialled it in, it was totally magical.
 I was very glad to have some extra technical help on the project.

 A: A friend recommended it.
 We had been building our cap sensing projects with Arduino, but the coding was pretty intensive and they weren’t always reliable.
 When we saw the Touch Board it just made sense.
 We wanted the mural to work reliably without any extra coding or headaches and it really has.
 We just turn it on and it works.